thunder-red-star/villager-bot-auto-miner/README.md

-*update 4: iapetus11 starred this repo and got my attention congrats! updates have been created based on what i've seen in the villagerbot repo*
+*update 4: iapetus11 starred this repo and got my attention congrats! updates have been created based on what i've seen in the villagerbot repo. keep in mind this is a joke repo and shouldn't actually be used it's a fRiEnDlY cOmPeTiTiOn*

 *update 3: archived as part of github spring cleaning*